Sisimiut: Industry and services

-Fishing is the principal industry in Sisimiut, with harvested stocks of shrimps, salmon, halibut and cod.
+Fishing is the principal industry in Sisimiut, with harvested stocks of shrimp, salmon, halibut and cod.
 The Royal Greenland fish processing plant at the port is the largest within Greenland and is amongst the most modern shrimp-shelling factories in the world.
 In 2008, supplied by 8 boats and the factory trawlers, the plant processed an annual amount of 20,180 tons of shrimp, around 1,680 tons per month.
 This was roughly constant throughout the year, although when fish catches were larger the fish was frozen.
 The plant eventually sold around 6,019 tonnes of shrimp.
 Hunting is also important to some of the local livelihoods, mainly seals, walrus, beluga whale, narwhal, reindeer and muskoxen.